IVRL/MeshNCA/README.md

 ## Getting Started

-For a quick and hands-on experimentation with MeshNCA, we suggest trying our Google Colab notebook.
+For a quick and hands-on experimentation with MeshNCA, we suggest trying our Google Colab notebook (click on Open in Colab button at the top of the readme).
 You can follow the steps below to run our code locally for in-depth experimentation.

 ### Installing the packages